microsoft/PartnerResources/_docs/Skilling/AVS Hands-on Labs/lab-14.md

 ---
 layout: page
-title: LAB14B – Create a remote content library in Azure Blob Storage
+title: AVS HOL LAB14B – Create a remote content library in Azure Blob Storage
+permalink: /skilling/infrastructure/avs-hands-on-labs-lab-14
+redirect_from:
-permalink: /azure/infrastructure/azure-vmware-solution/hands-on-labs/lab-14
+- /azure/infrastructure/azure-vmware-solution/hands-on-labs/lab-14
 tags:
  - azure
  - infrastructure
  - AVS
+ - skilling
 ---

-# LAB14B – Create a remote content library in Azure Blob Storage
+# AVS HOL LAB14B – Create a remote content library in Azure Blob Storage

 Azure Blob Storage can be leveraged as the storage backend for a content library, freeing up space in the vSAN datastore for the workloads.
 Also, a Blob